 Troubled Production: Mysteries of Westgate didn't take long to develop.
 However, Atari wanted the DLC shipped with a DRM scheme.
 This delayed the release of the game.
 Adding to this, Obsidian's patches constantly broke down the Adventure Pack, pushing the game's release even further, much to gamers' frustration.

 At Crossroad Keep, there's a sidequest from Elanee to plant a garden that was cut.
 The PC could've also set up a gambling den, and been given control of their faction's operations on the docks in a section similar to managing Crossroad Keep.
 The structure that would have been your base is still in the game next to the Sunken Flagon.
 Quite a bit of dialog in Act 1 and early in Act 2 still references your character as being in charge of a faction there, even though you never have any authority in the final version.

 Back in 2009, there was talk of a possible third expansion and another patch for the game, but everything went down the drain when Hasbro (owner of the D&D licence) sued Atari (the game's publisher).
 By the time the dispute was settled, everybody had moved on to other games.

 In Mask of The Betrayer, Word of God spoke of many things that were cut.
-Kaelyn was suppose to be a romance option.
+Kaelyn was suppose to be a romance option, and Gann and Safiya could originally be romanced by the PC regardless of gender.
 Kazimika was suppose to ambush you after you devoured the Wood Man's spirit.
 An extended exploration of the Astral Plane was also trimmed down for pacing.
 Kaelyn's grandfather was suppose to rescue her if you fought her after siding with Kelemvor.
 You would had a chance to let Kaelyn leave unharmed... or slay his grandfather and the entire Menagerie.
-For extra evilness, you could have slain her or let swarm of demons do the dirty work for you.
+For extra evilness, you could have slain her or let swarm of demons grab her and torture her to death.